Everard Bartlett

 Everard Verdon Bartlett (born 6 February 1986) is a New Zealand basketball coach and former professional player.
 Bartlett was a regular in the New Zealand National Basketball League (NZNBL) between 2005 and 2022, playing the majority of those years with the Hawke's Bay Hawks.
 He also had various stints in the Australian NBL for the New Zealand Breakers, Perth Wildcats and Adelaide 36ers, and was a regular with the New Zealand Tall Blacks between 2012 and 2016.

 Early life

-Bartlett was born and raised in Hastings.
-He grew up in the Flaxmere/Bridge Pa area and attended Irongate School.
+Bartlett was born in Hastings, New Zealand.
+He grew up in the Flaxmere/Bridge Pa area and attended Irongate School for primary school.
 In high school, he first attended Church College in Hamilton before moving to the United States to attend Wasatch Academy in Utah.

 Playing career

 New Zealand NBL

 Bartlett debuted in the New Zealand NBL in 2005 with the Hawke's Bay Hawks.
 The following year, he won a championship with the Hawks.
 He left the Hawks following the 2010 season, and in 2011, he played for the Auckland Pirates.
 He returned to the Hawks for the 2012 season and played with them until the end of the 2014 season.
 After a season in Australia in 2015, Bartlett returned to the New Zealand NBL in 2016 to play for the Southland Sharks.
 In 2017, he re-joined the Hawks.
 In 2019, he helped the Hawks reach the NBL final, which marked his fifth trip to the championship round with the Hawks.

 In June 2020, Bartlett was acquired by the Franklin Bulls for the 2020 season.
 He returned to the Hawks for the 2021 season, where he played in his sixth championship round with the Hawks.
 He returned to the Hawks for the 2022 season.